 West North East is the debut full-length poetry collection by Matthew Clegg.
-A beautifully produced 96-page hardback book, it is available from Longbarrow Press for £12 + P&P. You can order the book securely by clicking on the relevant button above.
+A beautifully produced 96-page hardback book, it is available from Longbarrow Press for £12 + P&P. You’ll also receive a free copy of the colour-themed pamphlet The Rose of Temperaments (featuring poems by Angelina D’Roza, A.B.
+Jackson, Chris Jones, Geraldine Monk, Helen Mort and Alistair Noon).
+You can order the book securely by clicking on the relevant button above.

 West North East is a book in three parts, each comprising a different approach to ideas of crisis, journey and imaginative crossing.
 Fugue presents a journey from the periphery towards points off the map.
 Edgelands charts a border territory, while Chinese Lanterns finds the Edgelands poet returning changed (or estranged) before preparing for a new departure.
 West North East is an impossible compass direction: a direction only manifest in an imagined or re-imagined world.